Mazi Smith

-Mazi Smith (born June 16, 2001) is an American professional football defensive tackle for the New York Jets of the National Football League (NFL).
+Mazi Smith (born June 16, 2001) is an American professional football defensive tackle for the Miami Dolphins of the National Football League (NFL).
 He played college football for the Michigan Wolverines and was selected by the Dallas Cowboys in the first round of the 2023 NFL draft.
+He has also played for the New York Jets.

 Early life

-Smith was born on June 16, 2001.
-He attended East Kentwood High School in Kentwood, Michigan.
-He was rated by ESPN as the No. 38 recruit in the Class of 2019 and the year's second best defensive tackle.
-He is of Nigerian descent.
+Smith attended East Kentwood High School in Kentwood, Michigan.

+As a senior, he was a starter at nose guard, collecting 81 tackles (18 for loss) and 3 forced fumbles.
+He contributed to the team winning the Ottawa Kent Conference Red Division title and reaching the state quarterfinals.
+He received All-Area and All-State honors.
+He was rated by ESPN as the No. 38 recruit in the Class of 2019 and the year's second-best defensive tackle.

 College career

-During the 2021 season, Smith started all 14 games for Michigan.
-He had 37 tackles, two tackles-for-loss, four pass breakups, and four quarterback hurries.
+Smith accepted a football scholarship from the University of Michigan.
+As a freshman in 2019, he appeared in only 2 games and did not record any stat, which allowed the coaching staff to preserve his redshirt year under NCAA rules, giving him an extra year of future eligibility.

+As a sophomore in 2020, the football season was reduced to 6 games due to the COVID-19 pandemic.
+He appeared in five games as a backup player and made 3 tackles (one for loss).

+As a junior in 2021, he had a break out season, starting all 14 games along the defensive line.
+He registered 37 tackles (2.5 for loss), 4 quarterback hurries and 4 pass breakups.
+In the sixth game against the University of Nebraska, he had a career-high six tackles (three solo) and also tallied a quarterback hurry.
+In the eleventh game against the University of Maryland, he made 5 solo tackles.

+As a senior in 2022, he started all 14 games at nose tackle.
+He registered 48 tackles (2.5 for loss), a share of a sack, one quarterback hurry and one forced fumble which he recovered.
+In the season opener against Colorado State University, he made 6 tackles (two solo) and one sack.
+In the fourth game against the University of Maryland, he had a career-high 8 tackles, including one for loss.
+He was also credited with being the vocal leader of the defense.
+At the end of the season, he was selected as a first-team player on the 2022 All-Big Ten Conference football team.
 In August 2022, Bruce Feldman of The Athletic rated Smith as the top-ranked player on his annual list of college football "freaks".
 Feldman cited Smith's size (over 325 pounds), speed (shuttle time of 4.41 seconds and three-cone drill time of 6.94 seconds), and his "rare power and agility".
 Feldman called Smith "so rare, in fact, it's hard to find the right superlative to begin with."
-He was also credited with being the vocal leader of Michigan's 2022 defense.
-At the end of the season, he was selected as a first-team player on the 2022 All-Big Ten Conference football team.